Tisch Scholars for Civic Life

 The Tisch Scholars is a unique leadership development program that combines academic coursework, fieldwork in local communities, skill-building, and critical reflection.
 Scholars acquire the values, knowledge, and skills they need to address pressing social issues and effect meaningful change while building a supportive community to strengthen civic engagement at Tufts University and beyond.

-Current first-years, sophomores, and juniors are welcome to apply, though the Scholars program is designed to have the strongest impact on students who participate for the full three years.
+Current first-years and sophomores are welcome to apply, though the Scholars program is designed to have the strongest impact on students who participate for the full three years.
 Students apply for the program in early Spring, and accepted Scholars participate in a May retreat.
 Beginning in the Fall term, first-year Scholars take a yearlong Fieldwork Seminar while engaging in a community service or research project with a local partner organization.
 As they advance through the program in subsequent years, continuing Scholars strengthen their leadership skills and build capacity in local communities and on campus by taking on projects of greater complexity and responsibility.
 Third-year Scholars will develop a culminating capstone project.

 Tisch Scholars benefit from a carefully designed, comprehensive program whose elements complement each other to create a transformational learning experience for students: